aplteam/Launchy/Docs/Launchy_manual.md

 * `Program Files` or `Program Files (x86)` are not exactly ideal because Microsoft now prevents applications to write to those folders.
 As a result Launchy would not be able to save any error information to the disk in case of a crash.

-Now remove ".RemoveMe" from the name of the INI file which is by then `Launchy.ini.RemoveMe`; this is a measure against overwriting you own INI file accidentally when you update Launchy one day.
+Rename `Launchy.ini.RemoveMe` to `Launchy.ini`; this is a measure against overwriting you own INI file accidentally when you update Launchy one day.

 With a default RIDE installation it should work out of the box.
 With a non-standard installation of RIDE you need to make adjustments to the INI file.